Yinchhay/radice-alm-with-app-store/README.md

 ## Database commands

-Migrate change of the schema `src/drizzle/migrations/`:
+Migrate change of the schema `src/drizzle/schema.ts`:
-   - The schema being used is in `src/drizzle/schema.ts`.
+   - Recommended to run this command after making changes to the schema in `src/drizzle/schema.ts`.
 ```bash
 npm run db_migrate
 ```

 Pull the latest schema from the database, the schema will be saved in `src/drizzle/migrations/schema.ts`.
 However, the schema being used is in `src/drizzle/schema.ts`.

 So compare the two files to see the difference and copy changes to the schema being used.
 Technically not recommended to run this command, but it's there for reference:
    - The reason for separating the schema being used and the schema pulled from the database is to avoid overwriting the schema being used.
 The schema being used should be updated manually.
 ```bash
 npm run db_pull